Fake Schwarzschild and Kerr black holes: Fake Kerr black holes

 \section{Fake Kerr black holes}

-The previous section studied models of fake Schwarzschild black holes with interior regions described by the Semiz class-I and Whittaker solutions that violate the WEC (and the DEC as well).
-A natural question is then whether a fake Schwarzschild black hole respecting all the standard energy conditions is possible.
+The previous section studied models of fake Schwarzschild black holes with interior regions described by the Semiz class-I and Whittaker solutions that violate the WEC (and the DEC, too).
 Here we present a model of rotating {\it fake Kerr} black holes described by the G\"urses-G\"ursey metric.
 The interior matter field in this model differs from Eq.~(\ref{T-diag}) and violates only the DEC.